bottledcode/RFC/drafts/records.md

 Example showing how this works with variadic arguments, take note that PHP doesn’t allow sending variadic arguments with named arguments.
 Thus, the developer may need
-to perform multiple operations to construct a new record from an existing one using variadic arguments.
+to perform multiple operations to construct a record from an existing one using variadic arguments.

 ```php
 record Vector(int $dimensions, int ...$values);